Printed Matter, Inc.

 Strange Attractor Book Launch with Gryphon Rue

 Join us for the book launch of Strange Attractor, an art book composed / edited by Gryphon Rue, and designed by IN-FO.CO.

-The event will feature a talk by Gryphon Rue and a reading from the book.
+The event, which will take place at Printed Matter / St Marks, will feature a talk by Gryphon Rue and a reading from the book.

 “I’m interested in the artists’ attempt to map their world, to order and make sense of it.
 This activity is not exclusive to artists; people do it constantly to find some relationships to abstractions, global events, invisible machinations of finance and those decisions that affect the future of the world.” — Mark Lombardi

 Strange Attractor takes its name from the inherent order embedded in various forms of chaos.
 Expanding on ideas and connections forged in the 2017 Ballroom Marfa exhibition of the same name organized by Gryphon Rue, Strange Attractor explores the uncertainties and poetics of networks, environmental events, technology, and sound.

 Rue brings together artists and practitioners from a variety of fields to converse on the chaos, connections, and interpretations that narrate the stochastic topological dynamics of lived existence.
 The topic of sound pervades the book as a guide and narrator throughout a web of increasingly complex relationships between systems that reveal a backdrop of socio-political power, transmigration, and asylum.